lwelhoelter/XR-Toolkit/README.md

 ### Challenges

 My main challenge came with understanding layers.
-I found it somewhat difficult to keep up with the multiple layers being added and what they were
+I found it somewhat difficult to keep up with the multiple layers being added and what they were each being used for.
+I found [this](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.0/manual/interaction-layers.html) resource particularly helpful when trying to dive a bit deeper with my understanding.